matthias-jaeger-net/UTOPIA/README.md

 - [ ] Solve Flask middleware
 - [ ] Simplify templates and markup
 - [ ] Simplify server code and variables

+### Server code
+I am basically using ideas and methods described in the flask quickstart page. https://flask.palletsprojects.com/en/1.1.x/quickstart/#quickstart My code is in the file ``server.py``.